Julián Barreto

 This is how "El bombín de Barreto" came about, which has the historical importance of being, it is said, the first danzón with montuno or more lively section.

-Arts, Music, Baritone, Professor, Singer
+Arts, Music, Professor, Society

-Music, Arts, Professor, Society
+Professor, Music, Composer, Arts, Society